 The last two years have been huge for data privacy regulations.
 The EU launched its General Data Protection Regulation in 2019.
 California’s CCPA took effect in January.
 And soon, another regulation comes into play: Brazil’s Lei Geral de Proteção de Dados Pessoais, or LGPD.

-The first sweeping data protection ruleset in Latin America is scheduled to take effect on Aug.
-15, though it may be delayed until May 2021.
+The first sweeping data protection ruleset in Latin America was scheduled to take effect on Aug.
+15, though a substantial portion of the act has been delayed until May 2021.

 In this post, we’ll break down with the LGPD means for B2B marketers – particularly those in the U.S. and Canada.